 - · Fuel is highly flammable.
 Handle with care. - Stop the engine and allow it to cool for five minutes before Refueling.
-Clean up spilled fuel before restarting engine. - Do not refuel the machine while smoking or when near open flame or sparks.
+Clean up spilled fuel before restarting engine. - Do not add fuel to the tank while you are smoking or when the tank is near an open flame or sparks.

-- · Fill fuel tank outdoors. - Prevent fires by keeping machine clean of accumulated trash, grease, and debris. - Do not overfill the fuel tank.
-Fill until the fuel level is visible 1/2" (12 mm) below the filler neck to leave room for expansion.
+- Fill fuel tank outdoors. - Prevent fires by keeping machine clean of accumulated trash, grease, and debris.

-- If fuel is spilled, wipe it away carefully and wait until it has dried before starting the engine. - After refueling, make sure that the fuel cap is on securely to prevent spillage.
+- Do not overfill the fuel tank.
+Fill until the fuel level is visible 1/2" (12 mm) below the filler neck to leave room for expansion. - If fuel is spilled, wipe it away carefully and wait until it has dried before starting the engine. - After you add fuel to the tank, make sure that the fuel cap is on securely to prevent spillage.